PalmPalm7/CS162-Group13-Clone/reports/project1.md

 void thread_calculate_priority(struct thread* t,void *aux UNUSED) //Update all threads' prioirty

 ```
+Among them the four calculation, which is `thread_get_nice`, `thread_set_nice`,`thread_get_recent_cpu`and`thread_get_load_avg` are implemented as the design.
+But since the design phase do not have much time, and code review consumes a lot of effort, we considered little about the possible unintended situations.For example, when implementing load average calculation, the first design was to store  `load_average` as an integer, which is 100 times real value, rounded to the nearest integer.
+That means every time we do the calculation, we need to cast it into fixed point real, then unscale by 100, the scale by 100 and round to integer after the calculation is done.
+We did not foreseen the expensive calculation would crash the timer and leads to a series of failure in the designing phrase, so deugging this case have consumed a heavy waste on time and effort.

-For the majority of the project, Josh handled the efficient alarm clock, integration of the code between the three different tasks, and editing the design doc and final report.
-Zuxin worked on implementing the MLFQS scheduler and all of the associated tasks such as calculating the load average and recent cpu usage.
+Josh handled the efficient alarm clock, integration of the code between the three different tasks, and polishing the design doc and final report.
+Zuxin worked on implementing the MLFQS scheduler, including calculate load average, recent cpu and thread priority， and filling the document with part related with MLFQS.
 Handi and Gary focused on creating the default scheduler, lock acquisition/release, and priority donation when multiple threads attempt to acquire the same lock.

+The group members have all put a great effort in finishing this projecet.
+For example, implementing their part, Josh and Gary often stays up at night to 3A.M., while other members sacrifice their weekend for the project.
+We did put a lot of work on the project, this may be something that went well for the project.
+We think one of the major part we need to improve is the skill for code review.
+At first, Zuxin have a lot of missed understand about how the schedule work, therefore he did a poor design on the scheduling.